Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Kumano Nachi Taisha

-The second Grand Shrine in the Kii Mountains is Kumano Nachi Taisha [Official website, Google Maps location].
-It's uniquely positioned on the side of a mountain high above the Nachi River and next to Nachi Falls - at 133 metres, Japan's tallest single-drop waterfall and the home of Hiryū Gongen, another important Shinto deity.
-Nachi-san (as the sacred complex is often called), is also home to Seiganto-ji, a Temple of the Tendai School of Buddhism, and a sacred 850-year-old Camphor tree, which is said to grant wishes to worshippers who walk through its hollow trunk.
+Kumano Nachi Taisha is the second Grand Shrine in the Kii Mountains [Official website, Google Maps location].
+It's uniquely positioned on the side of a mountain high above the Nachi River and next to Nachi Falls - at 133 metres, Japan's tallest single-drop waterfall and the home of Hiryū Gongen, another critical Shinto deity.
+Nachi-san (as the sacred complex is often called) is also home to Seiganto-ji, a Temple of the Tendai School of Buddhism, and a holy 850-year-old Camphor tree, which is said to grant wishes to worshippers who walk through its hollow trunk.

 Kumano Hayatama Taisha